lexcast/orchestra/README.md

 ## Install

-Just clone it or download the repository, and run `yarn install` & `npx patch-package` (This last command to apply a fix to one dependency while fix is merged).
+Just clone it or download the repository, and run `yarn install`.

 ## Available Scripts